nikhxsh/learning/aws-certified-solution-architect-associate/README.md

 > An AMI created for a region can only seen in that region

 Q: Which EC2 Purchasing Option can provide the biggest discount, but is not suitable for critical jobs or databases?
-> Spot Instances (Spot Instances are good for short workloads, but are less reliable.)
+> Spot Instances (Spot Instances are good for short workloads and this is the cheapest EC2 Purchasing Option.
+But, they are less reliable because you can lose your EC2 instance)

 Q: Which network security tool can you use to control traffic in and out of EC2 Instances?
 > Security Groups (Security Groups operate at instance level and can control traffic.)